jameshaydon/lawvere/README.md

 ```

 There are two new pieces of syntax:
 - `<..>` denotes the canonical injection into the Freyd category.
 So this can be used for lifting any pure morphism.
-This performs the same role as the [`arr`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Arrow.html#v:arr) method of the [`Arrow`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Arrow.html#t:Arrow) typeclass in Haskell.
+This performs the same role as the [`arr`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Arrow.html#v:arr) method of the [`Arrow`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Arrow.html#t:Arrow) type class in Haskell.
 - `!label{...}` (where `label` can  be any component name).
 Effect categories do not (necessarily) have products, so using the cone syntax is prohibited.
 The sequencing of effects is specified by using the categorical composition.
 The Freyd category does have the same objects as the pure category it extends however, and an effectful morphisms can be performed at one component of a product of the base category.
 If `f : B --> B'` is effectful morphism and `{a : A, b : B, c : C}` is a product in the pure category, then `!b{f} : {a : A, b : B, c : C} --> {a : A, b : B', c : C}` is another effectful morphism.
 In other words, `!b{f}` means "perform effect `f` at component `b`".
 This performs the same role as [`first`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Arrow.html#v:first) in [`Arrow`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Arrow.html#t:Arrow) except for any component.

 So `next` works as follows: